superfluid-finance/superfluid-sentinel/README.md

 # Superfluid Community Solvency Agent

 - This agent uses both HTTP and WS connection to EVM node.
-- Use sqlite as database layer, easy to change this if needed.
+- Use sqlite as database layer.
 - As this version the parameters are passing as env. variables.